Mod-two cohomology of symmetric groups as a Hopf ring: Hopf rings arising from representations and invariants of symmetric groups

-\begin{proposition} The symmetric invariants of $A$, namely $A^{\si}$, with the product $\tr$, its standard product (which is zero for elements from different summands), and the coproduct $\Delta$ forms a Hopf ring. \end{proposition}
+\begin{proposition} The total symmetric invariants of $A$, namely $A^{\si}$, with the product $\tr$, its standard product (which is zero for elements from different summands), and the coproduct $\Delta$ forms a Hopf semiring.
+When $A$ is a polynomial algebra, the total symmetric invariants forms a Hopf ring with the antipode $S$. \end{proposition}

 \begin{remark} This construction can be generalized in significant ways.
 First, the rings $A^{\otimes n}$ can be replaced by more general rings with $\si_{n}$ action and analogues of maps $\mu$ and $\Delta$.
 More generally, they could be replaced by schemes, obtaining Hopf rings through regular functions or perhaps some sort of cohomology.
 Also, instead of symmetric groups other sequences of groups with inclusions $G_{n} \times G_{m} \to G_{m+n}$, in particular linear groups over finite fields, can be used.
-As we'll see below, these invariant Hopf rings shed new light on some classical constructions.
-We content ourselves here with the minimum needed to treat cohomology of symmetric groups, leaving full generalization to further work. \end{remark}
+We content ourselves here with the minimum needed to treat cohomology of symmetric groups. \end{remark}

-\begin{proof} The fact that the standard product and $\Delta$ form a bialgebra follows from the fact that the $\Delta_{m,n}$ are ring homomorphisms.
+\begin{proof}[Proof of \refP{invtHopf}] The fact that the standard product and $\Delta$ form a bialgebra follows from the fact that the $\Delta_{m,n}$ are ring homomorphisms.